How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Acknowledgments

-\begin{acks} Parts of this paper were created with the help of a data-centric implementation of ChatGPT (3.5 turbo).
-It was used to create LaTeX-code for tables and figures and to refine the drafts of some sections.
-This paper is funded in parts by the German Federal Ministry for Economic Affairs and Climate Action under grant no. 19A21040B (project "veoPipe"). \end{acks}
+Parts of this paper were created with the help of a company-specific implementation of ChatGPT (3.5 turbo).
+It was used to create LaTeX-code for tables and to refine the drafts of some sections.
+We thank all reviewers of the previous versions of this paper, who helped to improve it with their valuable feedback.